Hours of Service Violations in Truck Accident Cases

 Read on to learn more about hours of service regulations for large commercial trucks:

-- Hours of Service: Truck drivers are permitted to drive up to 11 hours, with limitations, during a 14-hour period.
+- Hours of Service: Truck drivers are permitted to drive for 11 hours, with limitations, during a 14-hour period.
 They must start the 7-day period after spending 34 consecutive hours off and each period should start with at least 10 hours off-duty.
-Additionally, drivers are not permitted to work more than 60 hours in 7 days.
+Additionally, drivers are not permitted to work longer than 60 hours in 7 days.
 In theory, these regulations should help prevent truck drivers from spending long periods of time on the road without any sleep, but unfortunately, these regulations are often disregarded and violated.

 - Determining Violations: If you were injured in an accident that was caused by a fatigued driver who violated the hours of service regulations, you will need a skilled attorney who has experience and ability to employ the necessary methods to investigate your case.
 While some violations are visibly apparent in the logbook, other logbooks will need to be examined to determine where alterations have been made.
 This involves comparing driver logs to dispatch logs, trip receipts, bills, or the number of miles stated in the logbook to the amount paid for miles driven.